Dismalitie/tic-themes/README.md

 # tic-themes
 Sprite and tile themes for TIC80

-You can try these themes as a demo with the `demo.exe` file in each theme folder.

 **Note: When you press the escape key to view the theme, you need to go to settings and enabled dev mode.
 Then press escape twice and navigate to the sprites tab.**

 # How do I install TIC-80 themes?